carlobernardini/orizzonte/README.md

 Following this method, the styles should be compiled as part of your own project's build process while taking in consideration the customizations applied.

+## Custom filters
+Orizzonte comes with a set of [default filters](#filters) out of the box.
+If these do not meet your requirements, you can choose to create a filter of your own.
+Internally, Orizzonte clones each filter component and adds a few props, in addition to the props you configured, that are used to read and update filter values.
+Any other filter interactivity should be managed within the filter component itself.

+* `fieldName`
+This prop is required to be defined and will be used as the field name (key) for this filter in the query object (if a value is set).
+It should only be of type `PropTypes.string`.

+* `value`
+The current filter value is provided through the `value`-prop and is derived directly from the current query object.
+Make sure to define which types you expect to receive for this prop.

+* `onUpdate(newValue)`
+The filter value can be updated by calling the `onUpdate` function and passing the new value as it's first and only argument.
+Note that the value in the query object will be exactly as passed through the `onUpdate` callback.
+If for any reason the component expects a value representation different from how it's stored in the query, you should use a transformer function to convert the internal format from and to the query format.

 ## Tests